TheAlgorithms/Python/data_structures/binary_tree/binary_tree_traversals.md

 ## Overview

 Binary tree as a basic data structure and traversal as a fundamental algorithm, their combination leads to a lot of classic problems.
-This patern is often seen in many problems, either directly or indirectly.
+This pattern is often seen in many problems, either directly or indirectly.

 > If you have grasped the traversal of binary trees, other complicated trees will probably be easy for you.